This quick guide explains how to create a WiFi Hotspot in Ubuntu (all supported versions).

 In Linux Systems, particularly in Ubuntu-based systems, it was a bit tricky from the beginning.
-However, in recent Ubuntu 20.04 LTS – it is very straightforward and you can quickly set up your WiFi hotspot from desktop/laptop.
+However, in recent Ubuntu 22.04 LTS – it is very straightforward, and you can quickly set up your WiFi hotspot from a desktop/laptop.

-But before you try the following steps, remember the below points.
+But before you try the following steps, remember the below points:

 - You can only create a WiFi hotspot of your Wired or USB data card internet connection.
 That means you can not share your internet if you are already using another WiFi hotspot.